Skip to main content

 Methodology

-Benchmarks in this report are derived from live UK campaigns across 420 regulated-firm accounts, aggregated at the 10th, 50th, and 90th percentile.
+Benchmarks in this report are derived from live UK campaigns across a filtered regulated-firm sample meeting the publication threshold, aggregated at the 10th, 50th, and 90th percentile.
+Per-metric sample size is disclosed alongside each benchmark.

 Data collection.
-Campaign-level CPC, CPM, CPL, and conversion data was extracted directly from ad platform APIs between Q1 2025 and Q1 2026.
+Campaign-level CPC, CPM, CPL, and conversion data was extracted directly from ad platform APIs between Q1 2025 and Q1 2026 for UK regulated-firm accounts meeting the publication threshold.
 CRM qualification outcomes were matched via UTM and deterministic identifier hashing.

 Range calculation.
 Reported ranges show the 10th percentile (low), 50th percentile (median), and 90th percentile (high).
 Campaigns with fewer than 30 leads or under 14 days in market were excluded.